 Advocacy: We Need Your Voice!

 Maryanne adds that if autism is truly a spectrum, then there is a wide range of support needs, yet governments are saying that there is only one treatment model for this support.
 It doesn’t make sense.
 Dr. Feder is involved in policy advocacy and in California right now there is a law likely going to the Governor’s desk in the next month or so, so there is a letter writing campaign.
 Please consider writing a letter, even if you’re not in California!
-The Interdisciplinary Council on Development and Learning has housed the advocacy efforts for a number of years, Dr. Feder explains, to help with legitimate lobbying, and Profectum has also contributed funds to the effort.
+The International Council on Development and Learning has housed the advocacy efforts for a number of years, Dr. Feder explains, to help with legitimate lobbying, and Profectum has also contributed funds to the effort.

 Coming up soon, on August 7th, the DIR Coalition of California is holding their annual FUNdraiser.
 Please check it out and attend LIVE!
 We need the contributions to advocacy to make all of our work possible.
 We need the ‘D’ word!